Native Plant Materials Development Program

 Seeds of Success

-The Seeds of Success national collection is being used for research such as germination trials, common garden studies, and protocol establishment to develop native plant materials for restoration of the American landscape.
-Portions of each collection are also being held in long-term storage facilities for conservation.
+To date, SOS has over 14,800 native seed collections in its National Collection.
+This material is used for restoration projects, native plant materials development projects such as germination trials, common garden studies, and protocol establishment.
+Portions of each collection are also held in long-term storage facilities for conservation.

 In June of 2008, a Memorandum of Understanding was signed by the BLM, Chicago Botanic Garden, Lady Bird Johnson Wildflower Center, New England Wild Flower Society, New York City Department of Parks and Recreation, North Carolina Botanical Garden, and the Zoological Society of San Diego.
 The MOU ratifies Seeds of Success as a BLM-coordinated national native seed collection program in the United States.